DeeMcCart/CI_PP5_Jeweller/README.md

 ### Python Linting
 There are 5 apps plus a project so approx 30 python files involved.
 The approach taken to identifying and resolving python linting errors was to work through module-by-module using a command such as 'python3 -m flake8 APPNAME --exclude=APPNAME/migrations/'.
 That way it was possible to systematically work through each of the app files and tick off each of the identified errors.
-Of course, following the linting process means introducing more errors so it is a somewhat cyclical process.
+Of course, following the linting process means introducing more errors so it is a somewhat cyclical process!
-Code not written directly by me (e.g. migrations within each app, Stripe snippets re-used) was not included in the linting validation, as not relevant for migrations which tend to have ultra-long lines and I was cautious about editing some of the template coding.
+Code not written directly by me (e.g. migrations within each app) was not included in the linting validation, as I was cautious about making inadvertent changes.

 ### HTML Validation
 - HTML